Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

-Since the only short bricks of $M'[k_u]$ are those already contained in $M[k_u]$, by the same argument as Lemma \ref{uniformly homotoped}, we see that $H(\ ,1)$ can be homotoped to a uniform Lipschitz map which embeds $\mathcal F_b \cup \mathcal F$ in such a way two distinct components have disjoint $\delta$-regular neighbourhoods. \end{proof}
+By the same argument as Lemma \ref{uniformly homotoped}, we see that $H(\ ,1)$ can be homotoped to a uniform Lipschitz map which embeds $\mathcal F_b \cup \mathcal F$ in such a way two distinct components have disjoint $\delta$-regular neighbourhoods. \end{proof}

-By this homotopy $H'$, we can homotope $f_3'$ to $f_5$ which is a uniform bi-Lipschitz map on each component of $\hat{\mathcal{F}}_b \cup \hat{\mathcal{F}}$ and embeds its regular neighbourhood.
-Recall that $f_5$ preserves the topological order of $\hat{\mathcal F}$ except for the fronts of short brick by the results in \S \ref{topological order} and Lemmata \ref{no long deep-seated}, \ref{long main geodesic}.
-If $B$ is short, then $B$ consists of less than $D$ blocks, hence the diameter of $B$, which can be bounded by a linear function of the number of blocks, is bounded a constant depending only on $\xi(S)$.
+By this homotopy $H'$, we can homotope $f_3'$ to $f_5$ which is a uniform bi-Lipschitz map on each component of $\mathcal{F}_b \cup \mathcal{F}$ and embeds its regular neighbourhood.
+Recall that $f_5$ preserves the topological order of $\mathcal F_b \cup \mathcal{F}$ except for the fronts of short brick by the results in \S \ref{topological order} and Lemmata \ref{no long deep-seated}, \ref{long main geodesic}.
+If $B$ is short, then $B$ consists of less than $C$ blocks, hence the diameter of $B$, which can be bounded by a linear function of the number of blocks, is bounded a constant depending only on $\xi(S)$.
 Therefore, we can isotope $f_5(\partial_- B)$ into a regular neighbourhood of $f_5(\partial_+B)$ so that $f_5(\partial_-B) \pretop f_5(\partial_+B)$ preserving the condition on the bi-Lipschitzity.
-We should note that by Assumption \ref{modification}, two short bricks cannot be adjacent each other.
+We should note that short bricks of $M'[k_u]$ come from those of $M[k_u]$ and that by Assumption \ref{modification}, two short bricks cannot be adjacent to each other.
 Therefore, we can perform this deformation for all short bricks so that $f_5(\partial_-B)$ and $f_5(\partial_+B)$ have regular neighbourhoods with uniform width.
-Since the embedding of each cut by $f_5$ has a regular neighbourhood with uniform width, $f_5$ is bi-Lipschitz not only on each cut or joint but also with respect to the induced metric on the entire $\hat{\mathcal F} \cup \hat{\mathcal F}_b$.
+Since the embedding of each cut by $f_5$ has a regular neighbourhood with uniform width, $f_5$ is bi-Lipschitz not only on each cut or joint but also with respect to the induced metric on the entire $\mathcal F_b \cup \mathcal F$.

-To complete the proof of Theorem \ref{blm}, it remains to deform $f_5$ in the complement of $\hat{\mathcal F}_b \cup \hat{\mathcal F}$ in $M[k_u]_\mathrm{int}$ to make it bi-Lipschitz without changing the map on the geometrically finite bricks.
+To complete the proof of Theorem \ref{blm}, it remains to deform $f_5$ in the complement of $\mathcal F_b \cup \mathcal F$ in $M[k_u]_\mathrm{int}$ to make it bi-Lipschitz without changing the map on the geometrically finite bricks.
 This can be done by the same argument as \S8.4 in \cite{bcm} without any modification.
 Thus we have completed the proof of Theorem \ref{blm} by setting $k$ to be $k_u$.